-Fraudsters can create counterfeit credit cards by copying the data encoded in the magnetic strip on the back of the original card.
-The EMV chip standard is designed to prevent this kind of abuse, but if a merchant’s point of sale terminal isn’t chip-and-PIN enabled, or if they key a transaction manually, counterfeit cards can evade detection.
+Fraudsters can create counterfeit credit cards by copying the data encoded in the magnetic stripe on the back of the original card.
+The EMV chip standard is designed to prevent this kind of abuse, but if a merchant’s point of sale terminal isn’t chip-and-PIN enabled, or if they swipe the card when a fake EMV chip fails to scan, counterfeit cards can evade detection.

 This reason code is not intended to be used for fraudulent transactions involving contactless payment systems or digital wallet payments.

 A fraudster can write stolen credit card information onto the magnetic stripe of a credit card.
 They can then take the counterfeit card to a merchant who doesn’t use EMV-enabled payment terminals, or they can convince a merchant to let them swipe the card instead.

 The fraudster gets away with a free purchase and the original cardholder gets billed for it.

 People who commit friendly fraud intentionally are often aware of the liability rules for EMV chips, and may attempt to run an EMV-enabled card as a swipe transaction specifically so that they can later demand a chargeback.

 Merchants who are lax about the proper handling of chip card transactions may inadvertently set themselves up to get hit with this type of chargeback.

 What's the time limit to respond to code F30 chargebacks?